robertsonmcclure/robertsonmcclure.github.io/_projects/janet_joy_wilson.md

 order: 4
 ---

 Janet wanted a website.
 I made a website.
-Kind of feels like an open books.
+Kind of feels like an open book.
 Bingo.